Thierry-Dumont/Odes-NG/README.md

 * SymplectikRK : Gaussian symplectic methods.

-We hope to add at least 2 other methods in the (near?) future: a rewritten version of Rock2, and a specialization of Rock2 for linear problems.
+We hope to add a specialization of Rock2 for linear problems in the near future.

 Structure:
 ---------